 Xiang is a Teaching Fellow within the Institute for Digital Technologies.

-Xiang's primary research fields are in corporate finance, banking, financial technologies (FinTech), and systemic risk, especially related to bank lending, loan contracting, insider trading, financial derivatives, and mergers and acquisitions (M&A).
-Xiang is passionate about research and welcoming research collaborations in the relevant fields.
+Xiang's primary research fields are financial technologies (FinTech), machine learning, banking, and systemic risk.
+Xiang is passionate about research and welcomes research collaborations in the relevant fields.

-Xiang joined the Institute for Digital Technologies as a teaching fellow in February 2021, directly after her PhD in Finance at the Loughborough University.
-Xiang is teaching at the postgraduate level and supervises both MSc dissertations and collaborative projects.
+Xiang joined the Institute for Digital Technologies as a teaching fellow in February 2021, directly after her PhD in Finance at Loughborough University.
+Xiang teaches at the postgraduate level and supervises both MSc dissertations and collaborative projects.
 Xiang's current teaching modules include:

 LLP122: Advanced Big Data Analytics

-Xiang holds a PhD in Finance from the Loughborough University where she also worked as a teaching assistant.
-Xinag also studied an MSc in Finance and Management at Cranfield University.
+Xiang holds a PhD in Finance from Loughborough University, where she also worked as a four-year teaching assistant.
+Xiang also studied an MSc in Finance and Management at Cranfield University.

-Prior to her appointment at Loughborough University London, Xiang worked at the University of Bristol as a research assistant on a M&A research project.
+Prior to her appointment at Loughborough University London, Xiang worked at the University of Bristol as a research assistant on a Mergers & Acquisitions (M&A) research project.

 Current research and collaborations

-Xiang's current research focuses on bank lending and its intersections across five research areas: insider trading, debt covenant violations, loan renegotiation, financial derivatives (e.g., CDS, CLO), and M&A.
+Xiang's research in Finance focuses on bank lending and its intersections across four research areas: insider trading, debt covenant violations, loan contracting and renegotiation, and financial derivatives (e.g., CDS, CLO).

 - Banking: Loan Contracting, Covenant Violations, Loan Renegotiation